Categories

 MX ToolBox is an easy-to-use tool for tackling one of the most critical elements of email deliverability: authentication.

 Its primary function is to establish and verify your SPF, DKIM, and DMARC records.
-It also enables you to protect your email infrastructure from phishing and spoofing attacks.

 One of the most important reasons why I recommend MX ToolBox is that it provides several other key features, such as threat intelligence, inbox placement rate, and blocklist monitoring.